 Copyright by US Ghost Adventures

 “I was in the restroom when suddenly the door was locked on both sides… Which is kind of impossible, right?
 I had to phone a friend to help me up.
 The janitor actually had to come and cut the lock off the door in order to let me out.”
+Chloe Gaza stated, English major.

 To turning lights on and off.

 “You’re running by a dorm room or a class-room and suddenly the lights switch on.
 You backup, trace your steps, and BOOM, the lights go off.
 You start up again, and the switch on… It’s like a Benny Hill skid.”
+Dave Gonzalez said, Business major.

-“I’ve seen some strange things.
-‘Felt’ a presence ad witnessed things moved around.
-I don’t know if it’s Jack or not, but I’ve felt something weird in certain places on campus”
+“I’ve seen some strange things—felt a presence and witnessed objects move around.
+I don’t know if it’s Jack or not, but I’ve definitely felt something weird in certain places on campus,” said Alexa Saavedra, a senior majoring in Public Relations.

 There are two explanations for Jack.
 The supernatural and the skeptical.
 Proponents of the first believe that Jack’s a really a kid ghost.
 His antics, his silly jokes, and pranks, his annoying little habits seem to coincide with the attitudes of a kid.
 His paranormal wanderings go hand in hand with those of a toddler.